visibou/htrecomp/README.md

 ## Known limitations

-- **DLC is not supported yet - planned for 1.1.0.** Installing it makes the game crash on Start most of the time, so the option is switched off rather than shipped broken.
+- **DLC is not supported yet - planned for 1.1.0.** Installing it makes the game crash after booting, so the option is switched off rather than shipped broken.
 The base game is unaffected.

 ## Credits